Can Cats Eat Raw Chicken Or Is It Bad For Them?

 Truth be told, the feline teeth are made for shredding raw meat.
 Feline creatures are different from human beings in many ways.
 Your cat’s entire organism is built around the idea of feeding on raw meat that the cat has found or caught out in the open.
 Be in chicken, fish, rodent, bird or else – your pet’s body is fully tailored to cope with the raw meal.

-On the other hand, we’re being taught from an early age that eating raw meat is bad for us.
+As humans, we’ve been taught that eating raw foods such as fruits and vegetables is good for us.
+But eating raw meat is unhealthy.
 It leads to poisoning, indigestion, various diseases and so forth.
 However, we are not felines.
 And just because raw meat is bad for us, it doesn’t mean it’s bad for cats.

 Can cats eat raw chicken?